naftalimurgor/naftalimurgor/README.md

 -->
 Check out my little website [https://naftalimurgor.com](https://naftalimurgor.com)

-Learning Front-end web development?
-Join my newsletter to join the A Modern JavaScript Primer Book pre-release wait list [here](https://naftalimurgor.com/newsletter) to prep you for learning most popular Front-end technologies.
+Are you getting into Front-end web development?
+Join my newsletter to join the A Modern JavaScript Primer Book pre-release wait list [here](https://naftalimurgor.com/newsletter) to prep you for learning and building on most modern Front-end technologies.

 🐦 → [Follow me on Twitter!](https://twitter.com/nkmurgor)